Mayak (rocket family)

 Mayak is a new family of Ukrainian launch vehicles under development by the Pivdenne, which would be manufactured by Pivdenmash.

+History

 The family is built in a modular fashion on the basis of a single line of main engines with thrust of roughly 120 or 200 tf for the first stage (RD-801 or RD-810) and 10 tf for the upper stage (RD-809K derived from RD-8).
 Engines, control systems and ground equipment are largely derived from components of existing rocket families Zenit and Tsyklon.

+Configurations

 The Mayak family is designed to cover small-lift, medium-lift and heavy-lift requirements.
 Published parameters of various configurations are: